RlVlZ/MicroCorruptionWriteUps/0x09_Montevideo.md

 *A call to strcpy with two adresses as arguments : from and to*

 ![Imgur](https://imgur.com/3cBmyoK.png)
-*We see the end of the exploit at adress 0x2410, and our stack pointer with 0xf bytes reserved before the return adress*
+*We see the end of the exploit (actually our payload) at adress 0x2410, and our stack pointer with 0xf bytes reserved before the return adress*

 But after the **strcpy** nothing have changed on the stack !
 Still 16 zero bytes before the return adress...
 After a few try it eventually made sens : the **strcpy** function does not takes a "lenght" argument, and it is working with string...
 So it stop copying while it does not encouter a null byte.
 And my exploit was starting with a null byte !
 But... wait : I also have nullbytes in my "payload" part !
 Like in the `push 0x7f` : it's converted into a 2bytes values !

 ![Imgur](https://imgur.com/t6XRUQ1.png)

-Ok but let's keep it cool : this is preventing us from copying the exploit in the **login** memory area, but our exploit should still lay in aroud the 2400 adress.
+Ok but let's keep it cool : this is preventing us from copying the exploit in the **login** memory area, but our exploit should still lay at the address 2400.
 So we can use a non-zero padding to overwrite the return adress, making it point to the exploit at adress 2410 !
 Let's thy this !

 # Trying to execute code from adress 2410

-So we need a 16 bytes non-nul bytes of padding : I'll go for `aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa` Then we want the adress where the **login** function will return, with bigendianess, so : `1224` (not 1024 : this is the adress of the adress, we want the adress of the exploit, so the one right after)
+So we need a 16 bytes non-nul bytes of padding : I'll go for `aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa` Then we want the adress where the **login** function will return, with bigendianess, so : `1224` (not 1024 : this is the adress of the adress, we want the adress of the payload, so the one right after)
-And finally our exploit, as usually the opcode to push 0x7f and then call the **INT** : `30127f00b0124c45` We don't care about the 0x00 in this opcode, because the return will go directly to its adress, not to the copied one.
+And finally our payload, as usually the opcode to push 0x7f and then call the **INT** : `30127f00b0124c45` We don't care about the 0x00 in this opcode, because the return will go directly to its adress, not to the copied one.

 Now let's try it.
-At first everthing seems to work properly, and after the **strcpy** function we see the return adress pointing to our exploit !
+At first everthing seems to work properly, and after the **strcpy** function we see the return adress pointing to our payload !

 ![Imgur](https://imgur.com/GcZ33xg.png)